zkxs/thumbelina/README.md

 * Scaling to height
 * Option to select background color (for removing transparency)
 * Option to select depth of folder traversal

+All of the above enhancements have corresponding issues [here](https://github.com/zkxs/thumbelina/issues).
+Please leave a comment on the issue if you'd in seeing that feature implemented.
+This will allow me to gauge interest in the different features.

 Developers
 ----------